Monsanto Canada Inc v Schmeiser: Publicity

 Beginning with the lead-up to the initial Federal Court trial, the case drew widespread public attention and media coverage.
-The contest was portrayed by some as a classic David-and-Goliath confrontation between small farmer and Monsanto, while others portrayed it as theft of the results of years of research and development.
+The contest was portrayed by some as a classic David-and-Goliath confrontation between a small farmer and Monsanto, while others portrayed it as theft of the results of years of research and development.
 Environmental groups and anti-genetic engineering activists championed Schmeiser's cause and he spoke on the case around the world.
 Others depicted the case as a contest between a large biotechnology company and an equally large and well funded anti-biotechnology industry and raised concerns that the facts and context of the case was being misrepresented by Schmeiser, environmental groups and anti-genetic engineering activists.

 Monsanto v.
 Schmeiser was portrayed as being part of the process of legally defining the bounds of new biotechnologies, including genetic engineering and ownership of higher lifeforms.
 The case was frequently connected with that of the so-called Harvard mouse, where in 2002 the Canadian Supreme Court had rejected a patent for a special breed of mouse developed for research by Harvard University.
 The Canadian Harvard mouse case was a precedent-setting case in Canada with regard to the right to own higher lifeforms, where the Canadian ruling went against findings in the US and Europe, where the Harvard mouse patent was upheld.
 The Canadian Supreme Court eventually took pains to point out that the Monsanto v Schmeiser case focused on genes in seeds, and not on higher life forms; it was "the first in which the top court of any country has ruled on patent issues involving plants and seed genes."